spitfire05/svn-smf-hook/README.md

 Even though this script features Trac integration, it does not work as Trac's post-commit hook.
 To have your tickets in Trac updated on commit, use the Trac svn hook together with this script.
 Read: http://trac.edgewall.org/wiki/TracRepositoryAdmin#Subversion

+## Integration with other Project Management Systems?

+Please fill an issue with request, and I'll probably make it happen :wink:

+Pull requests are also welcome.

 ## Example forum post

 The post produced by this hook will look roughly like this: